 When it comes to his personal life, Amin is a quite confidential person.
-The ESPN sports commentator has shared less to information about his love life, not even his relationship status.
+The ESPN sports commentator has shared less information about his love life, not even his relationship status.
 Also, the hunk has set his Instagram account private.
 With limited information about his personal life, the media only can say that he is a married man and very devoted to his wife.

 Later he returned to the show to apologize to the listeners.
 Again in August 2016, Amin was criticized after he made fun of the reaction video of WWE wrestler Kevin Owens‘ 8-year-old son which was posted by his wife after his win at the ‘WWE Universal Title’.